Cell Phone Video Shows Amazon Driver Held Down After Alleged Attempted Rape

 Amazon released a statement reading in part: “We’re deeply concerned about what we’ve learned.
 This does not reflect the standards we have for delivery drivers.”

 “What would you like to see happen to him,” CBS13’s Steve Large asked Lopez.
-“Whatever they can do to him, whatever like, to keep people safe in their houses, whatever.”MORE NEWS: 2 Hospitalized Following Crash Involving 3 Vehicles In Carmichael
+“Whatever they can do to him, whatever like, to keep people safe in their houses, whatever.”MORE NEWS: At Least 1 Person Killed After Vehicle Crashes Into Tree Near Aubrun

 A Turlock police spokesperson said they believe this was an isolated incident.
 They are still working to confirm that is the case.